-The Criminal Investigation Division of the Richmond County Sheriff's Office is lead by Lieutenant Detective Mitchell Watson and consists of a Sergeant, and twelve (12) detectives.
+The Criminal Investigation Division of the Richmond County Sheriff's Office is lead by Captain Detective Mitchell Watson and consists of a Lieutenant, Sergeant, and twelve (12) detectives.
 Their primary mission is to investigate time-consuming, complex, or specialized crimes that are not practical for patrol deputies to investigate.

 Detectives are able to respond 24/7 to crime scenes at the request of the Patrol Division and other law enforcement agencies throughout the county for such serious crimes as:

 - Computer crimes

 - Larceny investigations